izelbo129/render-what-I-see/README.md

 TODO:
-probably going to move the location but can't figure out how to get it to show up in the top bar yet
+- probably going to move the location but can't figure out how to get it to show up in the top bar yet
+- make undoing less annoying